OpenEvalProject/evals/manuscripts/elife-61909/v3/manuscript.md

 ## Abstract

 The ability to control a behavioral task or stimulate neural activity based on animal behavior in real-time is an important tool for experimental neuroscientists.
 Ideally, such tools are noninvasive, low-latency, and provide interfaces to trigger external hardware based on posture.
 Recent advances in pose estimation with deep learning allows researchers to train deep neural networks to accurately quantify a wide variety of animal behaviors.
 Here, we provide a new DeepLabCut-Live! package that achieves low-latency real-time pose estimation (within 15 ms, >100 FPS), with an additional forward-prediction module that achieves zero-latency feedback, and a dynamic-cropping mode that allows for higher inference speeds.
 We also provide three options for using this tool with ease: (1) a stand-alone GUI (called DLC-Live!
-GUI ), and integration into (2) Bonsai, and (3) AutoPilot .
+GUI), and integration into (2) Bonsai, and (3) AutoPilot.
 Lastly, we benchmarked performance on a wide range of systems so that experimentalists can easily decide what hardware is required for their needs.

 ## Introduction